2.6.2. Composite linear objects

 184.108.40.206.
 Creating composite linear items

 To create a composite linear item:

-Create a line section (see 184.108.40.206.
-Simple linear item: Drawing techniques),which will form part of the line.
+Create a line section (see 220.127.116.11.
+Drawing simple linear items), which will be part of the line.
 For example, a section of road is part of a larger road.

 Enter a value for the Part attribute, which assigns the section to a specific line (for example, a road or metro line).

 All attribute panels for composite line sections (i.e. sections of roads, sections of metro lines, sections of rapid transit lines, etc.) include this attribute.

 If there are no lines on the map, this field is filled in manually (a new line is created).
 If the line was created earlier, then you can choose a name from the list.